Even Far-Northern Norway Is Subjected to Drug Trafficking and Addiction

 Despite progress on many fronts, Norway still suffers from a high rate of drug overdose deaths.
 In 2015, this rate was 81 deaths per million residents, compared to a European average of 22 deaths.
-The country continues to look for effective ways to reverse this trend.
+Norway continues to look for effective ways to reverse this trend.

-For many years, cocaine made its way from South American into Europe via Spain, sometimes with a stop-off in Western Africa.
+For many years, cocaine made its way from South America into Europe via Spain, sometimes with a stop-off in Western Africa.
 In the last few years, that trafficking pattern has changed.
-Now, the bulk of cocaine comes in through the vast Belgian port in Antwerp, a much more direct route to Norway.
+Now, the bulk of cocaine comes in through the Belgian port in Antwerp—a much more direct route to Norway.

 How much has this trafficking increased?
-In 2013, 4,000 kilograms of cocaine was seized in Antwerp.
-By 2017, that number had shot up to 40,000 kg.
-In March of 2019, 1500 kg was seized in just one shipment that was supposed to hold bananas.
+In 2013, 4.000 kilograms of cocaine were seized in Antwerp.
+By 2017, that number had shot up to 40.000 kg.
+In March of 2019, 1.500 kg were seized in just one shipment that was supposed to be carrying bananas.

 Most of this cocaine goes directly to the Netherlands where it is cut and prepared for sale.
 From there, it can be trucked across the Øresund Bridge between Denmark and Sweden and then moved into Norway, or sent by boat directly to Oslo.

 Heroin and cannabis seizures in Antwerp are also on the rise.